atlas-brown/rt/README.md

 ```bash
 bash scripts/reproduce_full.sh --force
 ```

-For the full experiment pipeline, including baseline comparison and plot regeneration, install the extra tools required by the scripts:

-- `shellcheck`
-- `ltsh`
-- plotting packages such as `pandas`, `numpy`, `matplotlib`, and `matplotlib-set-diagrams`

 That wrapper drives the baseline files, the RT runs and ablations, the merged summary CSVs, and the PDFs under `evaluation_results/plots/`.